Meteor-Community-Packages/meteor-publish-composite/README.md

         {
             find: function(post) {
                 // Find post author.
 Even though we only want to return
-                // one record here, we should still use "find" instead
+                // one record here, we use "find" instead of "findOne"
-                // of "findOne" since this function should return a cursor. return Meteor.users.find(
+                // since this function should return a cursor. return Meteor.users.find(
                     { _id: post.authorId },
                     { limit: 1, fields: { profile: 1 } });